 Fox Grove Inn is a quiet and friendly 12 room boutique hotel with a large pool and first-class restaurant. located on the east coast of St Lucia.
 Nestled on a hillside amidst lush tropical flora and surrounded by banana and coconut plantations, it boasts magnificent views of Praslin Bay and the Frigate Islands Nature Reserve.
-The hotel is owned and managed by a Swiss/St. Lucian couple and is renowned for it’s excellent service and the quality of its restaurant.
+The hotel is simple, but impeccably managed by it’s Swiss/St. Lucian owners and is renowned for it’s excellent service and the quality of it’s restaurant.
 This is the perfect location for bird watching, with superb birding sites just minutes away.

 Stonefield Estate Villas